-Investors may purchase Units of the Fund only through Harbourfront, the exclusive selling agent of the Fund.
-Harbourfront will process orders on behalf of the Manager or it's designee at its principal office via electronic communication facilities without charge to the investor on the day on which investor orders are placed.
+Investors may purchase Units of the Fund through Harbourfront, as Selling Agent, or through third party Selling Agents retained by the Manager on behalf of the Fund.
+The Manager will schedule closings at its principal office via electronic communication facilities.